Mattheyses-Lab/desmostorm/README.md

 ## License, Citation, And Contributing

-DesmoSTORM is licensed under GPL-2.0-or-later.
-See `LICENSE` for the license text and `NOTICE` for third-party notices, including the vendored matlabx tree under `external/matlabx/`.
+DesmoSTORM is licensed under the GNU General Public License v2.0 or later (`GPL-2.0-or-later`).
+See `LICENSE` for the full license text.

+Third-party notices are listed in `NOTICE`.
+DesmoSTORM vendors matlabx under `external/matlabx/`; matlabx carries its own `LICENSE` and `NOTICE`, including notices for dependencies bundled by matlabx such as Bio-Formats/bfmatlab.

 If you use DesmoSTORM in your work, citation metadata is provided in `CITATION.cff`.